Isabel Gonzalez @cisabelg Makuach Maluach has been “quietly” averaging 12.3 points per game throughout the first four games for the New Mexico Lob

 The way he describes his approach to offense sounds simple, but that’s not an accurate representation of him.

 The word “quietly” has to be used because his team has plenty of guys who are expected to have more power in the offense and also louder personalities.
-But what Maluach plays is effective basketball, and that is the most valuable skill to the New Mexico coaching staff at the moment.
+But what Maluach plays is efficient basketball, and that is the most valuable skill to the New Mexico coaching staff at the moment.

 “Makuach so far has been exactly what we need him to be,” said head coach Paul Weir.
 “He is a junior who has played for two years, a lot of basketball.
 He helps round out the guys on the floor no matter what the lineup is.”